fabirovsky/dotvimrc/README.md

-# vimrc.
-My vimrc file for vim/neovim.
+# Init file for Neovim.

 ### Install
 1. Clone this repository and open it.